Adore Me: The Adore Me Group brands

 2019 started a string of acquisitions and development of new brands.

 In February 2019, Adore Me purchased maternity brand Belabumbum.
 Adore Me states that "the acquisition was part of Adore Me's strategy to boost further growth by broadening the product offering to serve new phases of a woman's life".
 Belabumbum offers intimate apparel, sleep, lounge, and activewear for expecting and new moms.

-In June 2019, Adore Me launched its first satellite brand, called Walkpop.
-Walkpop is a legwear brand, offering legwear, leggings, tights, and socks in a range of sizes, styles, and skin tones.
+In June 2019, Adore Me launched its first satellite brand, called Walkpop, a brand specifically offering legwear, leggings, tights, and socks in a range of sizes, styles, and skin tones.